easeml/automl/client/jupyterlab/jupyterlab_easeml/README.md

 jupyter labextension install .
 ```

-To rebuild the package and the easeml jupyterlab extension:
+To rebuild the package and the ease.ml jupyterlab extension:

 ```bash
 npm run build